ThomasAribart/json-schema-to-ts/README.md

+> If you use this repo, star it 🤩

 # Stop typing twice 🙅‍♂️

 A lot of projects use JSON schemas for runtime data validation along with TypeScript for static type checking.